eozhan/CBL/README.txt

-This project implements a simple version of the Minesweeper game as the CBL Assignment of TU/e
+This project implements the nostalgic Microsoft game Minesweeper as part of the the CBL Assignment.
+Prepared by Ece and Eliza